gist-ailab/noise-adapter/README.md

 ## Dataset Preparation
    Some public datasets are required to be downloaded for running evaluation.
 Required dataset can be downloaded in following links:
    - [HAM10000](https://challenge.isic-archive.com/data/#2018)
+     - Download the training data and test data of Task 3.
    - [APTOS-2019](https://www.kaggle.com/c/aptos2019-blindness-detection/data)
+     - Please use the "Download All" button.
    - CIFAR10 and 100 will be automatically downloaded.

 ### Config file need to be changed for your path to download.
 For example,